Viamede Resort’s Inn at Mount Julian – Best Meal I Have Ever Eaten

 The Inn at Mount Julian is an unassuming, intimate, cozy space.
-The Inn is part of Viamede Resort, the Inn is part of a century old, newly renovated family and couples resort, on Stoney Lake in the Kawarthas area north of Toronto.
-The Inn at Mount Julian is a fine dining experience, grounded clearly by the area’s landscape and the abundant local farms and resources.
+A part of Viamede Resort, the Inn is part of a century old, newly renovated family and couples resort, on Stoney Lake in the Kawarthas area just north of Toronto.
+A fine dining experience, grounded clearly by the area’s landscape and the abundant local farms and resources, the Inn at Mount Julian is exceptional.
 The resort and The Inn subscribe to a locavore food philosophy that means all the food is locally sourced.

 I have a handful of favourite dining experiences throughout the last 40 years that remain with me.
 While I am not a foodie, I can tell you where I found the most divine turkey leg I have ever eaten – Chicago.
 And I can point out my favourite calamari to date so far – Azure at The Shores in Daytona Beach, Florida.
 An epic artful desert with a spun sugar cookie of sorts that looked like a ferris wheel was enjoyed in Puerto Vallarta, and the cruises we have taken have always produced at least one knockout dish.

 Originally when we planned to visit Viamede Resort we hoped to have dinner at the Boathouse one night and then get a barbecue basket, which are both two great options at the resort.
 This was a family weekend after all.
 We had our kids with us.
 They are 12 and 14, and although technically they could stay on their own or dine in the cottage together, they both still fight too much as siblings.
 My youngest has a lot of impulsivity and it’s too much to expect her older sister to babysit her.

 The weather was kind of overcast, but the view of Stoney Lake was great.
 Our server was extremely knowledgeable about wine pairings.
 We ordered the five course meal and were almost immediately rewarded with some canapés.
 A delicate white Ontario chardonnay was our first wine of the night.